AuCA - Automated Cable Assembly

 • Crimping is force-controlled with an electric stroke cylinder

-• the crimped contacts can be inserted into connector housings in various orientations
+• Crimped contacts can be inserted into connector housings in various orientations

-• the crimping tools can be changed automatically on a ramp within a workpiece
+• Crimping tools can be changed automatically on a ramp within a workpiece

 Range of services